 How to start?

 This project modal, by the way, is shown over a dashboard, that you will see every time when logging in to Approval Studio.
 You can do a little customization and switch from plain white screen to a color burst theme to make you feel a little more enthused about your work!

-Clearly, the GoVisually is more user-transparent here.
+Clearly, the GoVisually is a tiny bit more user-transparent here.

 The file’s resolution is 21600×10800 – that should be enough to estimate the speed of both reviewers and their functionality.

 Both GoVisually and Approval Studio have good upload speed, the file is being uploaded within just a few seconds.
 Approval Studio ate the file faster, but it took some 50 seconds to process it before you can start the review.
-The processing speed does not depend on your computer performance, and the bigger file is, the longer it would take to for the system to process it.
-Once it’s done, you will see Review button to start… reviewing.
+The processing speed does not depend on your computer performance, and the bigger the file is, the longer it would take for the system to process it.
+Once it’s done, you will see the Review button and can start… reviewing.

 GoVisually took a bit longer to eat the file, but it did not need a second to start reviewing – once it is uploaded, click on the thumbnail right away to start the review.
 That’s impressive!